This article was updated on November 18th, 2021.

 We often hear about diabetes in humans, but dogs are also susceptible to this chronic disease.
 In honor of National Pet Diabetes Month, we are breaking down frequently asked questions about the cost of diabetes in dogs.

 Diabetes leaves a dog with cells that cannot process glucose as fuel effectively, leading to high glucose levels in the bloodstream.
 When glucose levels are too high in the bloodstream, damage to organs like the eyes, kidneys, heart, and blood vessels may occur.
-Other symptoms of diabetes may include weight loss, increased appetite, excessive thirst, and increased urination.
-(2)
+Other symptoms of canine diabetes may include weight loss, increased appetite, excessive thirst, and increased urination.
+Be sure to see your vet as soon as possible if you suspect your pup is showing these signs-undiagnosed dog diabetes can be life threatening!

 Diabetes can be a heartbreaking diagnosis for a pet parent and their beloved dog.
 Fortunately, modern technology aids veterinarians in treating and managing the symptoms of diabetes in dogs.